frapplecat/songbirb/README.md

 * **Expected** - when the info modal was activated it would overlay the game container and all its elements.
 * **Testing** - launched website using terminal, initially just tested the desktop view.
-* **Result** - once the info modal was selected some of the buttons for the audio naviagtion appeared over the info screen .
+* **Result** - once the info modal was selected some of the buttons for the audio naviagtion appeared over the info screen.
 * **Fix** - I added a Z-index to correct the problem.

 ---